Hallucination, abstention, and computable inseparability: Conclusion

 \section{Conclusion}

 In sufficiently expressive undecidable domains, any computable system forced to give a definite answer to every query must sometimes be wrong.
-This is a direct consequence of classical undecidability.
+This is a direct consequence of classical computability theory.
 Abstention changes the obstruction into a coverage trade-off.
-A system can avoid hallucination by abstaining, but recursive inseparability shows that the set of guaranteed correct non-abstaining answers may have to be sharply restricted.
-If correctness is required on both sides of a $\Delta_{n}^{0}$--inseparable pair, then the Yes-answer set of the system must be non-$\Delta_{n}^{0}$.
-Thus a total finite-response system computable in $0^{\left(n-1\right)}$ cannot provide such coverage while remaining hallucination-free.
+A system can avoid hallucination by abstaining, but computable inseparability shows that the set of guaranteed correct non-abstaining answers may have to be sharply restricted.
+If correctness is required on both sides of a $\Delta_{n}^{0}$--inseparable pair, then a $0^{\left(n-1\right)}$--computable finite-response system cannot provide such coverage while remaining hallucination-free.

-These observations do not make modern machine-learning work on hallucination redundant.
-The computability argument is a worst-case theorem about effective input-output functions.
+The preceding result is a worst-case theorem about computable input-output functions.
 It does not estimate empirical hallucination rates, evaluate calibration, design uncertainty estimators, compare abstention policies, or analyse user incentives.
 Those questions are specific to machine learning and human-computer interaction, and they have independent scientific and practical value.

+For example, abstention and selective-prediction research studies how to trade coverage against empirical risk, how to estimate uncertainty, and how to decide when a model should refuse to answer.
+In the large-language-model setting, this includes work on truthfulness benchmarks such as TruthfulQA \citet{LHE22}, abstention methods and evaluations surveyed by \citet{WenEtAl25}, and abstention training such as \citet{ZhoEtAl26}.
+Such work studies practical mechanisms for reducing confident falsehoods in deployed systems.

+A separate practical issue is that training and evaluation procedures may reward confident guessing rather than calibrated uncertainty. \citet{KNVZ25} argue that common evaluation practices can incentivise guessing over acknowledging uncertainty.
+Sycophancy studies also suggest that human preference data can favour agreeable or convincingly written answers over truthful ones in some settings \citet{SharmaEtAl24}.
+Similarly, \citet{NDA24} reports experiments in which many users prefer confident falsehoods or unmarked falsehoods to explicit admissions of lack of knowledge.
+These results concern a different layer of the problem: even where computability-theoretic obstructions are not the binding constraint, empirical feedback loops may still amplify hallucination-like behaviour.